 Open questions remain about how to achieve the goal of more legitimate domestic governance.
 Which constituencies matter for evaluating a state’s legitimacy?
 Are more democratic states necessarily more legitimate states?
 What is the relationship between inclusion and legitimacy?

 Civil Society and Peacebuilding

-The Civil Society and Peacebuilding project investigated whether, how, when, and under what circumstances civil society can fulfil a peace supporting role.
-It analysed in thirteen in-depth qualitative country case studies, the performance of civil society with regards to seven peacebuilding functions in four phases of conflict and peace processes.
+The Civil Society and Peacebuilding research project investigated whether, how, when, and under what circumstances civil society can fulfill a peace supporting role.
+It analyzed in thirteen in-depth qualitative country case studies, the performance of civil society with regards to seven peacebuilding functions in four phases of conflict and peace processes.